samsquire/ideas4/README.md

 # 26. Sort method calls of pipeline

 Sometimes to change the behaviour of code we want to sort the data.
-Rather than be explicit of sorting, we can sort the method calls of a pipeline.
+Rather than be explicit of sorting of the data, we can treat the pipeline as data and sort the method calls of a pipeline.